Father-son duo held with heroin worth Rs 1.54 cr in Mizoram's biggest haul | Headlines

 Father-son duo held with heroin worth Rs 1.54 cr in Mizoram's biggest haul

-A man and his son were arrested with 1.9 kg heroin in Mizoram's Serchhip district near the Myanmar border, police said on Sunday.
-The heroin, worth around Rs 1.55 crore in the local market, was smuggled from Myanmar, they said.
+A man and his son were arrested with 1.9 kg heroin in Mizoram's Hnahthial district near the Myanmar border, police said on Sunday.
+The heroin, worth around Rs 1.54 crore in the local market, was smuggled from Myanmar, they said.

 Duhkima (62) and his son Remthangpuia (33) were arrested with the drugs on Friday night from Ngharchhip village, police said.
 They also dropped about Rs 280 grams of heroin, worth Rs 15 lakh, while swimming across a river as they tried to flee from the police, officials said.